 The older woman lived with 40 other leprosy patients in a small colony, separate from the rest of society and shunned for their disease.
 The only option for survival was to beg for alms.

 Train stations, bus stops and other public places were the typical areas Chablis and her fellow leprosy patients roamed, hoping passersby would take pity on them.
 But Chablis was often unable to walk because of the pain in her legs and couldn’t go out to beg.
 At times, she couldn’t leave her bed.
 She had nobody to help her, nobody to look after her.

 The leprosy colony rarely received visitors, but one day, a pair of women clad in simple white robes came walking in.
 Then the women did something even more strange: They helped the residents by cleaning their homes, preparing food and—most surprisingly—cleaning their wounds.

-That was the day Chablis met two GFA World Sisters of Compassion.
+That was the day Chablis met two Gospel for Asia (GFA World) Sisters of Compassion.
 Sisters Prima and Serana worked in the colony for the next year, spreading God’s love among the leprosy patients.
 Prima and Serana prayed for each resident, hoping to bring emotional and physical relief in whatever ways they could.

 The Lord Listens

 Chablis, touched that these women cared about her, shared about her health and the pain she was experiencing.
 Prima and Serana listened and offered to pray for her.
 Every time the Sisters visited the colony over the next few months, they prayed for Chablis, asking God to intercede and relieve Chablis of her pain.

 After four months of unceasing prayer, the Lord answered, and the pain Chablis had lived with for so long was completely gone.
 It was a miracle!
 She could walk.
 She could work in her home.
 She could take care of herself now.